 Good morning from the Pacific Coast.
-This morning I continue my Disney 2K17 Vacay series.
-After considering how I would write this article, I decided to write it as we had talked of our experience during our two days at Magic Kingdom: a comparison of “our” Anaheim park to Orlando’s.
+I continue my Disney 2K17 Vacay series.
+After considering how I would write this article, I decided to share how our family talked about our experience over our two days at Magic Kingdom: a comparison of “our” Anaheim park to Orlando’s.

-Magic Kingdom at the Walt Disney World Resort is the park that is most like Disneyland in California.
+Magic Kingdom at the Walt Disney World Resort is the park that most resembles Disneyland here in California.
 It has many of what we think of as being classic Disney attractions: the Disney Railroad, It’s a Small World, the castles, and so on.
 While there were many similarities, there are some notable differences:

 How to get to the park: